 Secondary Years 7–12

-Our team works hard to support students in order to maximise their learning opportunities through access to a range of support services from the secondary school’s Learning Support team.
+Our team works hard to assist students in order to maximise their learning opportunities through access to a range of support services from the secondary school’s Learning Support team.

 The Learning Support staff rely on medical recommendations and a range of academic data to determine the support needs of students.
-The school then determines if a student should be placed in a specialised learning support class.
-The student’s progress is carefully monitored.
+The school then determines if a student should be placed in specialised learning support classes or receive assistance.
+Each student’s progress is carefully monitored.

-English and Mathematics lessons are conducted with a specialist teacher and are concurrent on the timetable with the mainstream English and Mathematics classes.
+Support English and Mathematics lessons are conducted with a specialist teacher and are concurrent on the timetable with the mainstream classes.
 The curriculum follows a similar pattern to that of the mainstream classes, but with an emphasis on skill-related outcomes as well as those required by NESA.